 At IBM Research, we have a longstanding and strong commitment to encourage and mentor the next generation of top research talents.
 Every year, our twelve research Labs around the world host many visiting academics, scientists and students in the belief that it takes broad collaboration of the brightest minds to create innovations that make the world work better.

-Since launching this initiative in 2007, we have hosted more than 70 students at our Laboratories for three to six-month internships.
+Since launching this initiative in 2007, we have hosted some 75 students at our Laboratories for three to six-month internships.
 The experiences on both sides have been very positive.
 The student interns gain insights into real industry challenges and get hands-on experience that should be valuable to their university and faculty.
 They bring back knowledge of IBM’s advanced technologies as well as contacts throughout IBM Research.

 Your letter of recommendation should state your personal view why the particular student is a strong candidate for this competition.
 Besides technical skills and talent, we would appreciate it if you also addressed the student’s creativity, perseverance, teamwork, and enthusiasm about his or her field.